gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 To lint a monorepo solution (**multiple projects** per repository), [ESLint](https://eslint.org/) must be setuped to lint the files at the root of the solution (the monorepo **workspace**) and the files of every project of the monorepo.

-Let's execute the following steps to setup ESLint for a monorepo solution.
+Execute the following steps to setup ESLint for a monorepo solution.

 ## 1. Install the workspace packages